Exploring Dense Retrieval for Dialogue Response Selection: Related Work

-Based on the adopted model structure, we can divide previous dialog response selection models into two categories: interaction-based and representation-based models \cite{Tao2021ASO}.
-Both of them consists of two important components: the encoding function $f$ and the aggregation function $\rho$.
+We can divide existing dialogue response selection models into two categories: cross-encoder and dual-encoder models \cite{Humeau2020PolyencodersAA,Tao2021ASO}.
+They consist of two components: the encoding function $f$ and the aggregation function $\rho$.

-\textbf{Interaction-based models}. $f$ is first used to encode the context-response pair $(\{c_{i,j}\}_{j=0}^m, r_i)$, and collect the rich interaction matching information between them, where $i$ denotes the $i$-th training sample in the dataset and $m$ is the number of the utterance in the multi-turn dialog history.
-Then, $\rho$ is utilized to generate the final matching score between conversation context and candidate based on the collected interaction information.

-For earlier previous works \cite{wu-etal-2017-sequential,Yuan2019MultihopSN}, the encoding function $f$ is built by RNNs, CNNs, and self-attention networks, and the aggregation function $\rho$ is usually built with RNNs.
-For recent works, i.e., cross-encoder models \cite{Whang2020AnED,Gu2020SpeakerAwareBF,Xu2021LearningAE,han-etal-2021-fine}, $f$ is a heavy pre-trained language model (PLM), which processes the concatenation of the multi-turn conversation context and response. $\rho$ is a nonlinear transformation followed by a sigmoid function.
+\paragraph{Cross-encoder models} $f$ first encodes the context-response pair $(c, r)$ and collects the rich context-response interaction information.
+Then, $\rho$ generates the matching score between conversation context and candidate based on the collected interaction information.
+For earlier previous works \cite{wu-etal-2017-sequential,Yuan2019MultihopSN}, $f$ is built by RNNs, CNNs, and self-attention networks, and $\rho$ is usually constructed with RNNs.
+For recent works \cite{Whang2020AnED,Gu2020SpeakerAwareBF,Xu2021LearningAE,Su2021DialogueRS,han-etal-2021-fine}, $f$ is a heavy pre-trained language model (PLM), processing the concatenation of the context and response. $\rho$ is a nonlinear transformation followed by a sigmoid function.

-In practice, interaction-based models must compute the matching degree for each and every context-response pair, which results in slow inference speed.
-This problem is more serious for recent cross-encoder models, due to their heavy PLM-based encoding function $f$.

-\textbf{Representation-based models}. $f$ first encodes the context and response into their semantic representations separately by using the neural models.
-Then, the similarity function $\rho$ is used to obtain the matching degree, such as dot product and cosine similarity.
+\paragraph{Dual-encoder models} $f$ first encodes the context and response into their semantic representations separately using neural models.
+Then, the similarity function $\rho$ (e.g., inner product and cosine similarity) calculates the matching degree between the context and the response.
 Previous works \cite{Lowe2015TheUD,Zhou2016MultiviewRS} build $f$ by using CNNs, RNNs, and self-attention networks.
-In this paper, we construct the $f$ with the widely used pre-trained language models (PLMs), i.e., the BERT model, and the inner product similarity function $\rho$ is used to generate matching degrees.
+Some dense retrieval researches \cite{Karpukhin2020DensePR,Khattab2020ColBERTEA,Santhanam2021ColBERTv2EA,Qu2021RocketQAAO,Ren2021RocketQAv2AJ,Humeau2020PolyencodersAA} recently employed the widely used PLMs (pre-trained language models), i.e., the BERT model, to build the $f$.